eliezerjg/eliezerjg/README.md

-  ## Some Technologies i have worked with in the past few years
+  ## Some Technologies i'm working with

   <hr/>